-The school operates hot lunch facilities for the benefit of each student.
+The school operates both a breakfast and hot lunch facilities for the benefit of each student.
 The students are encouraged to use it.
 All individuals must be careful to make certain that the cafeteria is left in a neat condition when they finish eating.
 Food should not be wasted.
 (No lunch food or drink is allowed outside of the cafeteria.)
 Students should form a single file serving line.
 Parents are welcome to join us for lunch.
 Please notify the school by 9:00 a.m. so visitors can be included in the lunch count.
-Federal hot lunch program current prices: